 The two PROGRAM IN BNC connectors are used to connect the serial component program input video to the Afterburner.
-The HDSD9155Q is capable of working with the high definition video formats as shown in Table 2-6.
+The HDSD9155Q is capable of working with the standard definition or high definition video formats as shown in Table 2-6.
+You must select the input and output operating mode for the Afterburner using KeyLog TRACKER[TM] or using the MODE menu item on the VIDEO menu.

-- A/4:2:2 This BNC is for connecting 4:2:2 serial digital video signals compatible with the SMPTE 292M Standard.
-If you are using dual link 10-bit 4:4:4 RGB serial digital video signals, compatible with the SMPTE 372M standard, connect the Link A signal to the A/4:2:2 BNC. - B This BNC is for connecting the B link of dual link 10-bit 4:4:4 RGB serial digital video signals, compatible with the SMPTE 372M standard.
+- A/4:2:2: This BNC is for connecting HDTV or SDTV 4:2:2 serial digital video signals compatible with the SMPTE 259M or SMPTE 292M Standard.
+If you are using dual link 10-bit 4:4:4 RGB serial digital video signals, compatible with the SMPTE 372M standard, connect the Link A signal to the A/4:2:2 BNC. - B: This BNC is for connecting the B link of dual link 10-bit 4:4:4 RGB serial digital video signals, compatible with the SMPTE 372M standard.
 When using 4:2:2 video this input is not used.

 2.1.2.
-Video Output Connections - HD Output Mode
+Video Output Connections - Native HDTV or SDTV Output Mode

-PROGRAM OUT 4:2:2 These two BNCs are used to output serial component video, compatible with the SMPTE 292M standard.
-When the input video is dual link 4:4:4 these outputs will output a 4:2:2 version converted from the dual link 4:4:4 RGB input video.
-When the input video is 4:2:2 they are a copy of the A/4:2:2 video input.
+- PROGRAM OUT 4:2:2: These two BNCs are used to output serial component video, compatible with the SMPTE 259M or SMPTE 292M standard.
+When the input video is dual link HDTV 4:4:4 these outputs will output a HDTV 4:2:2 version converted from the dual link 4:4:4 RGB input video.
+When the input video is HDTV or SDTV 4:2:2 they are a copy of the A/4:2:2 video input.
 These "clean" outputs can be programmed to have characters burned in continuously or momentarily at the beginning of a take.
 The characters can be enabled independently of "Monitor" outputs.
-These outputs are normally connected to a HD video recorder for creation of presentation quality viewing copies.

-MONITOR OUT 4:2:2 These two BNCs are used to output serial component video, compatible with the SMPTE 292M standard.
-When the input video is dual link 4:4:4 these outputs will output a 4:2:2 version converted from the dual link 4:4:4 RGB input video.
-When the input video is 4:2:2 they are a copy of the A/4:2:2 video input.
+These outputs are normally connected to a video recorder for creation of presentation quality viewing copies. - MONITOR OUT 4:2:2: These two BNCs are used to output serial component video, compatible with the SMPTE 259M or SMPTE 292M standard.
+When the input video is dual link HDTV 4:4:4 these outputs will output a HDTV 4:2:2 version converted from the dual link 4:4:4 RGB input video.
+When the input video is HDTV or SDTV 4:2:2 they are a copy of the A/4:2:2 video input.
 These "monitor" outputs can be programmed to have characters burned in continuously or momentarily at the beginning of a take.
 The characters can be enabled independently of "Program" outputs.
-These outputs are normally connected to a HD monitor or video recorder for creation of offline editing copies.
+These outputs are normally connected to a video monitor or video recorder for creation of offline editing copies.